WWE News: Does Goldberg’s Contract Spoil ‘WrestleMania 33’ Results?

 The WWE brought Bill Goldberg back from retirement last year and immediately put him into an angle with Brock Lesnar.
 Goldberg’s contract, at the time, was just for the Survivor Series match itself.
 However, the WWE re-worked Goldberg’s contract to have him stay on through WrestleMania 33 and built a five-month storyline with Lesnar that culminates at the big event.

-According to The Wrestling Observer Newsletter (via 411mania), the WWE considers Goldberg’s run to be a huge success and they are willing to bring him back for big events in the future.
+According to The Wrestling Observer Newsletter (via 411mania), the WWE considers Goldberg’s run to be a huge success, and they are willing to bring him back for big events in the future.
 However, the end of Goldberg’s contract likely spoils the main event of WrestleMania 33, a Universal Championship match against Brock Lesnar.

 Since Bill Goldberg’s contract ends at WrestleMania 33, that means that Brock Lesnar will beat Goldberg at the event and the only surprise left is how the match ends up going.